-We identified impairment assessment of goodwill arising from acquisition of businesses in current and prior years as a key audit matter due to the significance of the balances to the consolidated financial statements as a whole, combined with the significant judgments made by management in assessing the recoverable amounts of cash generating units ("CGUs") comprising goodwill, which are derived from value in use calculations using discounted cash flow model.
+We identified impairment assessment of goodwill as a key audit matter due to the significance of the balances to the consolidated financial statements as a whole, combined with the significant judgments made by management in assessing the recoverable amounts of cash generating units ("CGUs") comprising goodwill, which are derived from value in use calculations by using a discounted cash flow model.

-At 31 December 2016, the Group has goodwill of approximately HK\$5,349 million relating to CGUs principally engaged in the sales and distribution of piped gas in the People's Republic of China (the "PRC") which are subject to annual impairment assessment.
-Details are disclosed in note 19 to the consolidated financial statements.
+At 31 December 2019, the Group has goodwill of approximately HK\$5,297 million relating to CGUs principally engaged in the sales and distribution of piped gas and gas connection in the People's Republic of China.
+Based on the assessment made by management of the Group, an impairment provision of HK\$148 million was recognised during the year ended 31 December 2019.
+Details are disclosed in note 21 to the consolidated financial statements.

-Management's assessment of goodwill impairment is highly judgmental and is dependent on certain significant inputs including the discount rates, growth rates and expected changes to selling prices and direct costs, which are affected by expected future market or economic conditions, particularly those in the PRC.
+Management's assessment of goodwill impairment is highly judgmental and is dependent on certain significant inputs including the discount rates, growth rates, expected changes to selling prices and direct costs and expected impact of the regulatory changes.